bercesadam/KetCat/README.md

 ./smoke_test
 ```

-The project has no dependencies, other the standard library, you only need a C++23 compliant complier.
+The project has no dependencies, other then the standard library, you only need a C++23 compliant complier.

 Each simulation yields a KWF file, which is my own binary file format for simulation output data which is consumed by the supplied Python-based visu tool,
 which generates a series of PNG frames (see the visu showcase on the top of this page).